JackyXu866/F23QLearning/Readme.md

 The agent for ml-agents is named van_1_black
 The agent for Qlearning is named van_q
 Please enable and disable in scene to see different result.

+## Scene 2: Hummingbird (demo)
+The training result was straightly borrowed from previous parctice of ML-agents.

+The code for the Qlearning table was only partly complete. the hummingbird has way more observations and status than driving a car.